zyinghua/yinghua-website/_posts/2024-03-26-grad-nan-solutions.md

 1. Firstly make sure the <u>inputs</u> do not contain or <u>loss</u> is not `inf` or `NaN` (e.g., via printing).

 2. Make sure there's no division-by-zero throughout the entire computational graph.
-Especially also check operations like `x.sqrt()` or `x.pow()`, make sure the values involved don't cause mathmatical errors that can happen when they are too small, at an epsilon (e.g., 1e-8) if that's the case.
+Especially also check operations like `x.sqrt()` or `x.pow()`, make sure the values involved don't cause mathmatical errors that can happen when they are too small, add an epsilon (e.g., 1e-8) if that's the case.

 3. Sometimes the problem can be caused by low precision rate: for example, if your tensors involved in the computation are torch.float16, try change to float32 by `tensor.to(torch.float32)`, that can can help in reducing numerical instability, potentially resolving the issue, though at the cost of increased computational resources.